packages

 (`geom_point()`).

-Keep in mind that survey data can also appear gridded if survey locations were evenly spaced, so be sure to double check before assuming data have been obscured!
+Keep in mind that survey data can also appear gridded if survey locations were evenly spaced, so be sure to double check before assuming data have been obfuscated!

 For more information, check out the ALA’s support article about working with threatened, migratory and sensitive species.